 The Executive Officers may appoint by majority vote a number of chairpersons to organize and oversee various committees and projects which may from time to time be required.
 The appointed chairpersons may, at the discretion of the Executive Officers, attend Board of Director meetings, but shall not have a vote.
 Committees formed under this provision shall make recommendations to the Executive officers.

-Committee appointments will expire at the earlier of the completion of their assigned task or April 30th of each year.
+Unless otherwise stated in these bylaws, committee appointments will expire at the earlier of the completion of their assigned task or April 30th of each year.

 In addition to any committees that may be organized from time to time by the Executive Officers as per section 44 the following standing committees of the Association shall be organized every year with the following duties and responsibilities: